yol4L/yelpCamp/README.md

 ## Demo

-This project has been deployed on [Heroku: YelpCamp by Yola](http://www.yelpcamp.com.au/)
+This project has been deployed on [Vercel: YelpCamp by Yola](http://www.yelpcamp.com.au/)